 - type (mandatory): a string providing the machine image type to build.
 Default builder type for Cloud-Stack: CloudStack VMware (OVA), CloudStack KVM (QCOW2) or CloudStack Citrix Xen (VHD).
-To get the available builder type, please refer to format - account (mandatory): an object providing the CloudStack cloud account information required to publish the built machine image. - imageName (mandatory): a string providing the displayed name of the machine image. - zone (mandatory): a string providing the zone to publish the machine image - publicImage (optional): a boolean flag to determine in the machine image is to be public - featured (optional): a boolean flag to determine in the machine image is to be "featured"
+To get the available builder type, please refer to format - account (mandatory): an object providing the CloudStack cloud account information required to publish the built machine image. - imageName (mandatory): a string providing the displayed name of the machine image. - zone (mandatory): a string providing the zone to publish the machine image. - description (mandatory): a string providing a description of what the machine image does. - publicImage (optional): a boolean flag to determine in the machine image is to be public. - featured (optional): a boolean flag to determine in the machine image is to be "featured".